Free Auto Insurance Comparison

 - Provide a picture ID

-- Provide proof of financial responsibility in the form of a current SR-22 from a licensed Utah provider or agent, insurance binder, insurance policy, insurance card, or insurance declarations page
+- Provide proof of financial responsibility in the form of current SR-22 auto insurance from a licensed Utah provider or agent, insurance binder, insurance policy, insurance card, or insurance declarations page

 - Pay the $100 fee for reinstatement